Jacob Stallings Player Props: Marlins vs. Blue Jays

 Jacob Stallings At The Plate

-- In 34 games played this season, he has not hit a long ball.
+- In 35 games played this season, he has not gone deep.

-- Stallings has driven in a run in six games this year (17.6%), including one multiple-RBI game.
+- In six games this season, Stallings has picked up an RBI, with more than one RBI once.

-- He has scored in eight games this season (23.5%), but has had no multi-run games.
+- He has scored at least once nine times this year (25.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.